-The song was originally released early in 2012 as a stand alone track for Record Store Day but does now feature on AM, which was released this week.
+The song was originally released early in 2012 as a stand alone track for Record Store Day but came to feature on AM, which was released in 2013.

-"There was something about that that just seem like the best thing we'd done for ages," frontman Alex told Danielle Perry on the Radio X Evening Show.
+Speaking about the impact the track had on the entire album, Alex Turner told Radio X: "There was something about that that just seem like the best thing we'd done for ages.

 "So this album was all about trying to make 12 tunes like that, really.
 You start to break that down and look at what it is actually that's appealing about that R U Mine? tune."